-Cells are made up of a nucleus and a cytoplasm, enclosed by a thin wall called a membrane, which separates it from its surrounding.
-Plant cells have a nucleus, cytoplasm and a cell membrane too.
-The main difference between a plant and an animal cell is that, plant cells have a vacuole, chloroplast and a cell wall.
+Cells are made up of a nucleus and a cytoplasm, enclosed by a thin wall called a membrane, which separates it from its surroundings.
+Plant cells have a nucleus, cytoplasm, and a cell membrane too.
+The main difference between a plant and an animal cell is that plant cells have a vacuole, chloroplast, and a cell wall.

 Here is an illustration of an animal and a plant cell.

 Some microorganisms are made up of only one cell, whiles other bigger organisms such as an ant or a lion are made up of millions of different cells.